PradNir/PradNir/README.md

   Developed a deep learning model to predict loan defaults using customer data.

 - **Stock Price Prediction** *(In Progress)*
-  Leveraging historical stock data to forecast price trends using machine learning.
+  Leveraging historical stock data to forecast price trends in SAS.

 ---